 ↑ Paul Gaugin, Vision After the Sermon. ↑

 ↑ “Gothic Landscape”, one of a few Paul Serusier pieces.
 He was a member of the same group of painters as Gaugin. ↑

 ↑ Here is another Serusier “Farewell to Gaugin” ↑

 ↑ “Woman Asleep in the Enchanted Forest” by Maurice Denis. ↑

-↑ “The Olive Trees” by Vincent Van Gogh was painted in the gardens surrounding the asylum at which he lived at his own request, from May 1898 to May 1899. ↑
+↑ “The Olive Trees” by Vincent Van Gogh.
+It was painted in the gardens surrounding the asylum where he lived at his own request, from May 1898 to May 1899. ↑